SwedbankPay/developer.swedbankpay.com/_includes/problems/swish.md

 #### `swishdeclined`

-Caused By:
+Refer to the `detail` field in the problem response for a more specific error message.
+The error could be caused by:

-*   Original payment not found or original payment is more than than 13 months old.
+*   Original payment not found or original payment is more than 13 months old.
 *   It appears that merchant's organization number has changed since sale was made.
 *   The MSISDN of the original payer seems to have changed owner.
 *   Transaction declined.
-Could be that the payer has exceeded their swish limit or have insufficient founds.
+Could be that the payer has exceeded their Swish limit or have insufficient founds.
 *   Payment request not cancellable.

 {% capture response_header %}HTTP/1.1 403 Forbidden